wavefrontHQ/wavefront-fdb-tailer/README.md

     --matching ".*"
 ```

-### Using the Sharded Reporter
+### Using multiple Wavefront endpoints

-If you are running FDB with a sharded memory tier, a special reporter can also be used to apply an additional point tag to all metrics indicating which shard the point is coming from.
-The new point tag's key is `cluster_file` and the value is whichever cluster file that shard is using (read from the top of each log).
-Currently this reporter requires a Wavefront proxy, but if there is interest in extending that please file a github issue.
+In order to send metrics to multiple Wavefront endpoint, you will need to provide a list of endpoints and the [Wavefront API](https://docs.wavefront.com/wavefront_api.html#generating-an-api-token) token.
+Here is an example of the options to provide in a YAML configuration file.
+Note that the reporter type must be `DIRECT`.
 ```
-    --type SHARDED
-    --proxyHost 127.0.0.1
-    --dir "/usr/local/foundationdb/logs"
+    directory: "/usr/local/foundationdb/logs"
-    --matching ".*\\.xml$"
+    matching: ".*\\.xml$"
+    reporterType: DIRECT
+    endPoints:
+        - endPoint1: token@endPoint1.wavefront.com
+        - endPoint2: token@endPoint2.wavefront.com
 ```